 Our Constitution is similar to US Constitution.
 The Indian Constitution is a product of long arduous research and deliberation of a body of eminent representative.
 However, it bears an imprint of the fears of our colonial past.
 We put in efforts to provide no room for a possible disintegration.

-India is an unwieldy territory inhabited by heterogeneous elements with radically conflicting ideologies.
+India is an unwieldy territory full of heterogeneous elements with radically conflicting ideologies.
 Thus, the need for having a strong union was not alien for the makers of our Constitution.
 The demographics of India demanded heavily from the Constitution.
 Thus, we have the lengthiest Constitution in the world, catering to the world’s largest democracy.

 Now this seems like a revolutionary idea in other countries.
 Meanwhile, India after all such efforts for a “better working” of the Constitution India is still a third world country struggling with problems.
-Some of the these problems have been left behind by most in the world, in the 20th century itself.
+Some of the these problems do not exist for most of the world.
+Maybe since the 20th century itself.
 Be it over-population, unemployment, economic laxity or social disharmony.
 So the real question is, if the Constitution that we have really the Constitution which works for us?

 Often there are debates about the need for re-writing the Constitution.
 This happened citing the varied amendments.
 Also contemplating a shift from the Parliamentary style of governance to the Presidential style.
 But there is a grave possibility that a re-writing will actually turn out to be a mere re-shuffling.
-Thus, what needs to be debated is that if there is a need to review the spirit of the document.
+Thus, the debate needs to be on reviewing the spirit of the document.

 Talking about confusion one cannot possibly miss the structure of governance that our Constitution provides.
 It is federal or quasi-federal with a strong unitary bias.
 This predicament is the fruit of the history and the present experiences.
-State consciousness was more active under the British regime which was inherited in 1947 by the independent India.
+State consciousness was more active under the British regime.
+It somehow automatically came in 1947 to the independent India.
 Thus a strong union was imperative.
-Also the internal and external disturbances in Punjab, Jammu and Kashmir, Assam have reaffirmed the fact that a strong central control is needed to keep the Indian nation intact.
+Also the internal and external disturbances in Punjab, Jammu and Kashmir, Assam have lead to the fact that a strong central control is important to keep the Indian nation intact.

-However, in such a system the financial matrix between the centre and states is effected deeply.
-This is because the schemes in the states are funded by the centre.
+However, in such a system the financial matrix between the centre and states are not independent.
+The schemes in the states receive funds by the centre.
 Thus it is important to tackle financial inadequacy of the states by revising the provisions of the Constitution.
 Also, a greater emphasis on consultation with the consent of the states in areas affecting them vitally, but not affecting the integrity of the Union.
 This is to establish a try ‘co-operative federalism’ in India, necessary at a time when the pluralistic state political parties are endeavoring to unite and tackle the strong central government in order to establish “true federalism”.

 A quasi-federal government has strained the Centre-State relations and a loose separation of powers has strained the relation between the Legislature and the Judiciary.
 Conflict between the legislative intent and judicial review is very apparent.
 Whether we take the instance of a Muslim woman’s right to maintenance; or the very recent uproar on the National Judicial Accountability Act (NJAC) overthrowing the collegium system for appointment of judicial officers, it is apparent.
 The Act was held to be unconstitutional by a constitutional bench of the Supreme Court.
 Hence it cannot be denied that judicial review is beneficial promoting greater legislative accountability.